protoblock/protoblock.github.io/test.md

     - No Off-Season
 * Protoblock has no business model

-**Protoblock, founded in 2014, is The Original Football Blockchain, and has the potential to double the Fantasy Football economy**
+**Protoblock, founded in 2014, is The Original Football Blockchain, and has the potential to double the Fantasy Football economy!**

-* Protoblock IS a public utility for the Fantasy Football Player
+* Protoblock IS a public utility for the fantasy football Player
 * Protoblock IS controlled by fantasy football players
 * Protoblock IS a system designed to create new value

 Protoblock is the beginning of an evolution, a revolution that puts Fantasy Football back into the control of the community itself.
-With no central authority, it has the potential to solve many fantasy companies legal and payment processing issues.
-It can eliminate DFS insider information.
+With no central point-of-failure, it has the potential to solve many fantasy companies legal and payment processing issues.
+It can also eliminate problems of DFS insider information.

 Protoblock can generate free, accurate, real-time, last-minute, start/sit advice.
 As well as accurately price dynasty trade values and enable Fantasy Football players to monetize all their skills, including predicting busts.
 Protoblock can democratize fantasy football celebrity.

-**Protoblock has the potential enable hundreds of thousands of season-long veterans to become full-time professionals, earning a living doing what they love.**
+**Protoblock has the potential enable hundreds of thousands of season-long veterans to become full-time professionals, earning a living doing what they love!**

 *Protoblock is 100% free.
 Protoblock users may remain anonymous.
 Protoblock is a self-fulfilling prophecy.*

 **There is no free lunch - you already paid with 20+ years acquiring Fantasy Football Skill!**

-* Protoblock DOES requires individual action, individual responsibility, and individual attention.
+* Protoblock DOES requires individual action,responsibility, and attention.
 * Protoblock DOES requires community and consensus.
 * Protoblock DOES requires early-adopters to trust the process before its obvious, while climbing a steep learning curve, with potential rewards of fantasy fame and fortune at the end.

 **We WON’T ask for money, we WON’T ask for your name, we WON’T ask for your email address.
 We WILL pay you for your attention to football.
 We WILL provide Windows and Mac Fantasy Desktop Wallet Software with schedules, player info, projections, and results, as well as Android and iOS companion Apps.
 We are the decentralized Protoblock developers!**

 #### Who’s in?
 Welcome to the first decentralized fantasy football community.
 Its currently week 9 of 2018 NFL Season.
 There are 7 weeks left and there will be around 22,000 PPR points scored through week 16.
-This means that 2,200,000 Fantasybit coins up for grabs, valued at around $200,000! (will explain below, but first let’s get you your coins.)
+This means that 2,200,000 Fantasybit coins up for grabs, valued at around $200,000! *(will explain below, but first let’s get you some coins!)*

 ### Projections Game
 1. Download Protoblock (desktop preferred)